 At some point they brought me to the military tent set and said ‘okay, imagine you’ve just been helicoptered here from your office and you have a team of 50 military cryptographers.
 Your job is to decipher this language.
 What do you write on the whiteboard?’

 Was the script pretty authentic when you came on?

 They had the basics worked out because Ted Chiang’s short story [on which Arrival is based] is excellent, he clearly did his linguistics homework.
 So they had a really strong starting point and there was great stuff in the script already.

 They did tell me very gently that some of my feedback was great but linguists are not Hollywood’s primary audience so they might not get it all perfect.
 There are some parts linguists might roll their eyes at but on the whole they did a great job.

 If aliens really did arrive, the way they’d communicate might not even be something we recognize as a language.
-How then a linguist help?
+How can a linguist help?

 The basic path of a field linguist when looking at a language that hasn’t been studied or described is to look for patterns, but when it comes to how concepts get mapped in the language, how events get located in space and time and how different an alien communication system might really be, those are excellent questions.